 - Even if the complaint is verbal in nature, a written documentation file of the occurrence must be initiated.
 This documentation must include the date, time, location, individuals involved in the complaint itself and possible witnesses, as well as the nature of the incident causing the complaint.
 This documentation should also include the date and time of the actual complaint. - If at all possible, the complaint should be managed within the MLS Program.
 This will provide a mechanism of discussion directly by parties involved and within context of the program's requirements. - After gathering appropriate information, the Program Director will discuss a possible resolution with both parties.
 Note that many times complaints may be rooted in misunderstandings and/or confusion and misinterpretations.
-In those cases, the role of the Program Director may be that of a mediator for clarification between the parties involved. - Dates and times of discussions, meetings, resolutions, should all be recorded in the complaint incident file. - At the completion of the investigation, a recommendation will be made to the individuals involved as well as the appropriate management regarding the resolution of the matter.
+In those cases, the role of the Program Director may be that of a mediator for clarification between the parties involved. - If the individual making the complaint requests it, the complaint will go to the Student Affairs Committee to investigate the complaint and manage the resolution of the matter. - Dates and times of discussions, meetings, resolutions, should all be recorded in the complaint incident file. - At the completion of the investigation, a recommendation will be made to the individuals involved as well as the appropriate management regarding the resolution of the matter.